 1.4 The principal purpose of this brief is to provide prospective developers with a comprehensive account of the planning requirements for any significant development of land within the estate.
-It amplifies the statutory planning policy LC14 in the Carlisle District Local Plan 2001-2016 - see later.
+It amplifies the statutory planning policies LC14 and H16 in the Carlisle District Local Plan 2001-2016 - see later.